Conductor Lorin Maazel dies at Va. home at 84July 13, 2014 @ 11:39 am

 Maazel made more than 300 recordings, including works by Beethoven, Brahms, Debussy, Mahler, Schubert, Tchaikovsky, Rachmaninoff, and Richard Strauss.
 He won 10 Grand Prix du Disques, according to his website.

-In addition to his wife Dietlinde Turban Maazel, the conductor is survived by four daughters, three sons and four grandchildren.
+In addition to Dietlinde Turban Maazel, his wife, Maazel is survived by four daughters, three sons and four grandchildren.

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.